mistermicheels/markdown-notes-tree/README.md

 The generated `README.md` files for subdirectories provide some space to add a description for the directory.
 If a description is provided, it will be preserved and it will also be included in generated trees containing the directory.

+## Subdirectory titles

+If you specify a custom title for a subdirectory, it will be preserved and it will be used in the tree instead of the name of the subdirectory.

 ## Command line arguments

 -   `--ignore`: Specify glob pattern for additional files or folders to ignore.
 You can use this argument multiple times in order to specify multiple glob patterns.